MauroJr/thread-pool/README.md

 Because thread-pool gives you Node.js processes, your task files should be JS files.
 They will be `required` into your thread upon execution and will have access to your whole project directory as normal.
-The only stipulation is that your `task` file needs to export a single function taking the `payload`, `finish`, and `err` parameters.
+The only stipulation is that your `task` file needs to export a single function taking the `handler`, parameter.
 This will allow you to properly interface with thread-pool.
 Like so:

 ```javascript